joryhatton/backpack/README.md

 - You're going to be using git.
 - You're going to be using zsh, vim, and tmux.

-The ideal place for Backpack is within a `~/dotfiles` directory.
+Backpack is best served within an existing `~/dotfiles` directory.
 See [mine](https://github.com/fulstop/dotfiles) as an example.